anders-biostat/MethSCAn/docs/commands.md

                             [default: all available]
   --write-header            Write the column names of the output file.
                             [default: off]
-  --debug                   Use this to to also report DMRs that were
+  --debug                   Use this to also report DMRs that were identified
-                            identified in permutations.
-  --help                    Show this message and exit.
+                            in permutations.  [default: off] --help                    Show this message and exit.
 ```
 # matrix
 ```
-Usage: scbs matrix [OPTIONS] REGIONS DATA_DIR OUTPUT_DIR
+Usage: methscan matrix [OPTIONS] REGIONS DATA_DIR OUTPUT_DIR

   From single cell methylation or NOMe-seq data, calculates the average methylation in genomic regions for every cell.
 The output is a long table